JayCeeKay1991/portfolio/README.md

 ![presentation](./src/assets/portfolio.gif)

 Introducing myself and some of my projects.
-Using Vue.js.
+Using Vue.js as a framework.
-The page is live on https://jayceekay1991.github.io/portfolio/.
+The page is deployed on https://jayceekay1991.github.io/portfolio/.

 ## Project Setup